 None, but there are bridle trails.
 State law requires that visitors carry a copy of a negative Coggins report with each horse brought to the park.
 The park has a horse-trailer parking area where water is available.

 Click here for the park's trail guide.

 Picnic areas include drinking water, grills and restroom facilities.
-Picnic shelters are also available on a reservation basis by calling the Reservation Center 800-933-7275.
-If alcohol is to be present, an ABC permit must be obtained and shown to appropriate park staff.
+Picnic shelters are also available on a reservation basis by calling the Customer Service Center 800-933-7275.
 Call 757-294-3625 for details about shelters at Chippokes.

 Chippokes Plantation State Park Picnic Shelters

 Two shelters near the visitor center are available for rent.
 They can be rented from 8 a.m. to dusk (all day).
 Click here for park fees.

 Reservations for shelters are recommended and can be made by calling the Customer Service Center at 1-800-933-PARK.
 All shelter guests must pay applicable parking and swimming fees.
 Parking, swim fees and other concessions are not included in the shelter rental.